ohmpi/ohmpi/sphinx/source/page1.rst

 .. warning::
-	 Once the OS has been installed, the 1-wire option and GPIO remote option must be deactivated via the Raspbian GUI settings menu.
+	 Once the OS has been installed,  **1-wire, spi and GPIO remote option** must be deactivated via the Raspbian GUI settings menu.
 Failure to carry out this task may cause damage to the relay shield cards during measurements.

 Virtual Environnement and packages